LessThanThreeLabs/agles/ci/documentation/source/index.rst

 ~~~~
 The test section is used to specify any test steps that must be run to verify your change.
 All test steps can be run in parallel across any virtual machines launched to verify your change, allowing each test step to run only once.

-The test section is specified as a single dictionary defining three parts that designate how to best run your tests, which are "machines", "scripts", and "factories".
+The test section is specified as a single dictionary defining three parts that designate how to best run your tests, which are "machines_", "scripts__", and "factories_".

+__ `test scripts`_

 machines
 ````````
 The value specified for machines should be a positive integer denoting the number of machines to use to parallelize your tests.

+.. _`test scripts`:

 scripts
 ```````